-Following a career at Sesame Workshop, producing local adaptations of the iconic Sesame Street children’s educational program, Naila assumed the role of CEO at AFF in 2014, where she has helped grow the network in over 10 countries across the region, with a network of members representing the rich ecosystem of philanthropy, non-profit, civil society, and development actors.
+Following several years at Sesame Workshop, where she produced local adaptations of the iconic children’s educational program Sesame Street, Naila assumed the role of CEO at AFF in 2014.
+Since then, she has helped grow the network in over 10 countries across the region, with a network of members representing the rich ecosystem of philanthropy, non-profit, civil society, and development actors.
 Naila has been published in several peer-reviewed journals and has contributed to academic research and data on the Arab philanthropy sector.

 She holds a Bachelor of Arts in Psychology from the American University in Cairo.

-Walid Nagi is a senior-level executive with a global vision and experience in International Relations, Diplomacy, and Sustainability.
+Walid is a senior-level executive with a global vision and experience in international relations, diplomacy, and sustainability.
 Walid has more than 25 years of work experience in the Middle East and the United States.
-He has worked in the private sector in Egypt, and the United Nations in New York, and has also contributed to several start-ups and not-for-profit organizations in New York as a consultant.
+He has worked in the private sector in Egypt, and the United Nations in New York, and has also consulted for several start-ups and not-for-profit organizations in New York.
 Over the years, he has built himself a solid practice and understanding in the fields of sustainability, corporate social responsibility, governance, marketing, corporate communication, project management, operations, and social development.

-Walid started his career in 1993 in the Marketing field and moved in the hierarchy to reach the position of Group Brand Manager in 2000.
-In 2002, building on his experience, he moved to head Corporate Affairs at Mansour Group and was requested to build the group’s CSR and corporate communication strategies where he refocused his career on sustainability ever since.
+Walid started his career in 1993 in marketing and moved up in the company to reach the position of Group Brand Manager in 2000.
+In 2002, building on his experience, he moved to head Corporate Affairs at Mansour Group and was requested to build the group’s CSR and corporate communication strategies, and he has refocused his career on sustainability ever since.
 In 2010, Walid moved to the United Nations Global Compact Office in New York in his capacity as a Regional Network Manager.
-In 2013, he became the Chief of the Local Networks managing the global operations of the office and as of the end of 2014, he also became the New York Executive for the UN Global Compact Cities Program and a Senior Advisor on partnerships.
+In 2013, he became the Chief of Local Networks, managing the global operations of the office and, as of the end of 2014, he also became the New York Executive for the UN Global Compact Cities Program and a Senior Advisor on partnerships.

-Over the years, Walid has built a strong global network for the UN Global Compact and has also managed to put emphasis on inter countries and regional collaboration, especially with the implementation of the Sustainable Development Goals (SDGs) and encouraging partnerships.
-Walid supported the launch of a comprehensive SDG local action plan implementation guide which supports the businesses in understanding their vital role in their contributions to the implementation of the SDGs.
-Amongst the networks that he launched are the UAE, Tunisia, Jordan, the Czech Republic, Romania, Georgia, the Philippines, and Thailand.
+Over the years, Walid has built a strong global network for the UN Global Compact and has also managed to put emphasis on inter-country and regional collaboration, especially with the implementation of the Sustainable Development Goals (SDGs) and encouraging partnerships.
+Walid supported the launch of a comprehensive SDG local action plan implementation guide which supports businesses in understanding their vital role in contributing to the implementation of the SDGs.
+He has launched networks involving the UAE, Tunisia, Jordan, the Czech Republic, Romania, Georgia, the Philippines, Thailand, and more.

-Heba Abou Shnief, Senior Research and Data Director
+Heba Abou Shnief, Senior Research & Data Director

 Heba is a socioeconomic development professional who specializes in how strategic private philanthropy can best serve public development policy objectives.
-Since 2014, she is a City University of New York (CUNY) Center on Philanthropy and Civil Society Senior International Fellow; Arab Region Representative for Alliance – a global philanthropy knowledge hub and platform; and the co-author of Family Legacies: Wealth and Philanthropy in the Arab World (2017; AUC Press).
+Since 2014, she has been a Senior International Fellow at the City University of New York (CUNY) Center on Philanthropy and Civil Society, an Arab Region Representative for Alliance – a global philanthropy knowledge hub and platform – and the co-author of Family Legacies: Wealth and Philanthropy in the Arab World (2017; AUC Press).

-Over nearly 20 years, Heba has worked with and advised a range of organizations, including in academia (such as the MENA’s Economic Research Forum [ERF], as well as Canada’s International Development and Research Centre [IDRC], among others), with governments and intergovernmental organizations (such as the United Nations [UN], and the Government of Egypt, among others), with philanthropic and grant-making foundations focused on development (such as the Ford Foundation and Kuwait’s Arab Fund for Economic and Social Development [AFESD]) as well as private family wealth philanthropic offices across the MENA region and North America.
+Over nearly 20 years, Heba has worked with and advised a range of organizations, including in academia; the Economic Research Forum (ERF); AUC’s Gerhart Center for Philanthropy, Civic Engagement, and Responsible Business; Canada’s International Development and Research Centre (IDRC); and other.
+She has worked with governments and intergovernmental organizations – such as the United Nations (UN), and the Government of Egypt – as well as philanthropic and grant-making foundations focused on development (such as the Ford Foundation and Kuwait’s Arab Fund for Economic and Social Development), and also with private family wealth philanthropic offices across the MENA region and North America.